Maximinodotpy/articles/040 - Line Chart with Svelte/_blog/article.md

 </script>
 ```

-Lastly, within the script tag, we define a reactive variable, `path` which will be used to draw the Diagram.
+Lastly, within the script tag, we'll define a reactive variable, `path` which will be used to draw the Diagram.
 Then we use a reactive block to calculate the path.
 The path is a string containing the [SVG Path commands](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths) to draw the Diagram.

 ```ts
 let path = ''